Ontario Nature Officers – Directors

 Directors at large

 TINA ROSENSTEIN has worked as a marketing consultant for the past 25 years and started her own firm, Rosenstein Marketing, 12 years ago.
-Tina is extremely interested in issues related to the environment, sustainability and climate change.
-She is also active in environmental education concerns and engaging more children with their natural surroundings.
+Tina is extremely interested in the environment, sustainability and climate change.
+She is intent on helping children become more engaged in nature and enjoy all the beautiful surroundings that Ontario has to offer.
 Tina lives in Toronto with her husband and two children.

 CASEY RICHARDSON-SCOTT is a lawyer at Blake, Cassels & Gordon LLP in Toronto, specializing in the area of tax law.
 A portion of her practice is devoted to assisting charities with obtaining and maintaining registered charity status.
 Casey obtained her bachelor of arts (Hons.) from the University of King's College in Halifax and her juris doctor (J.D.) from the University of Western Ontario.
 She currently is a member of the board of directors of Students Offering Support, a charity that fosters educational initiatives both in Canada and Latin America.
 Casey's appreciation of nature began at a young age, having the opportunity to spend her summers on canoe trips in northern Ontario.
 Starting with a 2 day canoe trip at the age of 8, Casey worked her way up to leading canoe trips between 20 and 50 days, traversing over 1,000 km through Ontario and Quebec.
 She has also lived and volunteered at an ecological reserve in the Andean cloud forest in Ecuador.
 Casey is currently a member of the Toronto Field Naturalists, and has recently been introduced to the world of bird watching.
 In her spare time, she loves to get outdoors for a hike or a paddle.